Somerset Borough Police Department Service Units

 - The Thermal Imaging Monocular is a night vision device that aids officers in “seeing the unseen” in darkness.
 Its uses are varied and include the search for suspects, recovery of trace evidence, search for lost persons and identification of hidden threats to officers.

-- OIC Borosky has trained the entire department in its use and it accompanies patrol officers on a daily basis.
+- Sergeant Borosky has trained the entire department in its use and it accompanies patrol officers on a daily basis.

 OIC Borosky is also responsible for maintenance of the department’s records management system, cNET and administration of JNET, a criminal justice information sharing system that avails the officers of criminal intelligence and data from other agencies at the local, state and federal levels.